+Q. How do you manage rapidly changing requirements?
 Too many changes can be detrimental to the success of the project and hence requirements should be managed carefully.
 We could do so by following a strict ‘Change control’ plan, according to which:

 - We document when the change was requested, its description and its severity.